-Take apart the XLR connector.
+Take apart either the plug of socket XLR connector.

 I strongly recommend putting the bushing (collar) in the correct orientation on the cable at this time!

 Use wire stripper to remove insulation or a multitool to score the insulation before removal.